 Ultimately, the decision between these programs comes down to your teenager and your family.
 If your teenager is falling behind in school, struggling with behavioral issues, or beginning to lose sight of his faith, Christian boarding schools are the ideal choice.
 If, on the other hand, your son or daughter is doing pretty well in these areas or spirituality is not a concern, traditional boarding schools might be just fine.

-Should you need help finding troubled teen schools or ranches for troubled boys or teenage boarding schools or troubled girl boarding schools, please let us know.
+Should you need help finding troubled boys boarding schools or affordable therapeutic boarding schools or private boarding schools or boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.